Akriti0100/Human-Action-Recognition/Readme.md

   - Loading each video in a NumPy array yields the shape of video in the form of a tuple
       - (No. of Videos, No. of frames, height, width, channels)
   - Each video consists of 3 channels i.e. R(red), G(green), B(blue)
-* The dataset contains 144 videos – 24 videos for each of the 6 categories mentioned above.
+* The dataset contains 144 videos â€“ 24 videos for each of the 6 categories mentioned above.

 </div>